tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 using Microsoft.WindowsAzure.Storage.Blob;
 ```

-### Connect To Your Azure Account Using Cloud Configuration Manager
+### Connect to your Azure account using Cloud Configuration Manager

 * Add the following code to your Main method.
 The Cloud Configuration Manager uses your connection string to access your account.
 ```C#